“Welcoming chic bolthole with an excellent Mexican restaurant, artistic flair and stylish suites”

 - Wake up in time for a 10.30am free yoga lesson in the gardens (Wed-Sun only)

 - The onsite spa offers massages, aromatherapy, quartz bowl therapy and yoga

 - If you're here from May to September, take a whale shark tour; this is one of the few places in the world where you can swim with these harmless gentle giants

 - The mini fishing trip is excellent.
 You'll visit 3 islands, lunch on ceviche of fresh fish, and grill your catch of the day for a sumptuous dinner

 - Take a Classic 3 Islands tour to visit Passion Island, Bird Island, and Yalahau Island - where you can swim in the fresh bubbling cenote (sink well) of Yalahau Spring

-- Go riding along the blissful beach, or hire a bicycle (available 300m from the hotel) to explore the island
+- Go riding along the blissful beach - complimentary bicycles are available for guests to use and explore the island

 - Snorkelling is best on the other side of the island - you get taken around in a motor boat

 - Back on the mainland, you can visit Nuevo Durango (a Mayan village) with a bilingual guide, discover Mayan culture, see the ceiba (the Mayans' sacred tree), visit an orchid sanctuary, or venture deep into the jungle to climb a 20m watchtower